kaod3947/Cloud_detection_wgeometry/README.md

 code box test
 ```

-this is a 'test sentence' with typing
+this is a `test sentence` with typing

 ## Method
 Training cloud/cloud shadow detection model with LandSat8/9 imagery(only RGBN bands)